MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/dmusicks/nf-dmusicks-iminiportdmus-newstream.md

 Pointer to a kernel streaming <a href="..\ks\ns-ks-ksdataformat.md">KSDATAFORMAT</a> structure specifying the data format to use for this instance

+#### - pMasterClock [in]

+Pointer to an <a href="..\dmusicks\nn-dmusicks-imasterclock.md">IMasterClock</a> object.
+This master clock passes a wrapper for the KS clock to the miniport driver.
+The master-clock pointer is required to sync to reference time.

+#### - pOuterUnknown [in, optional]

+Pointer to the <b>IUnknown</b> interface of an object that needs to aggregate the stream object.
+This parameter is optional.
+If aggregation is not required, the caller specifies this parameter as <b>NULL</b>.

+#### - ppMXF [out]

+Output pointer for the new stream.
+This parameter points to a caller-allocated pointer variable into which the method writes a pointer to the stream object's <a href="..\dmusicks\nn-dmusicks-imxf.md">IMXF</a> interface.

 #### - ppServiceGroup [out]

 Output pointer for service group.
 This parameter points to a caller-allocated pointer variable into which the method writes a pointer to the <a href="..\portcls\nn-portcls-iservicegroup.md">IServiceGroup</a> interface of the stream's service group object.
 This is the service group that is being registered for interrupt notification.

-#### - pAllocatorMXF [in]

-Pointer to an <a href="..\dmusicks\nn-dmusicks-iallocatormxf.md">IAllocatorMXF</a> object.
-This is the port driver's memory allocator, which is needed to recycle <a href="..\dmusicks\ns-dmusicks-_dmus_kernel_event.md">DMUS_KERNEL_EVENT</a> structures.

-#### - pMasterClock [in]

-Pointer to an <a href="..\dmusicks\nn-dmusicks-imasterclock.md">IMasterClock</a> object.
-This master clock passes a wrapper for the KS clock to the miniport driver.
-The master-clock pointer is required to sync to reference time.

 #### - puuSchedulePreFetch [out]

 Output pointer for the schedule-prefetch time.
 This parameter is a pointer to a caller-allocated ULONGLONG variable into which the method writes a time value that specifies how far ahead to query for events.
 The time is specified in 100-nanosecond units.
 The port driver is responsible for sequencing any events that exceed the amount of time that the miniport driver specifies here.

+#### - uPinId [in]

+Specifies the pin ID.
+This parameter identifies the pin that is to be opened.
+If the DMus miniport driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff536765">IMiniport::GetDescription</a> method outputs a filter descriptor that specifies a total of <i>n</i> pin factories on the filter, then valid pin IDs are in the range 0 to <i>n</i>-1.

 ## -returns